infection/site/src/guide/command-line-options.md

 Without this option, Infection will attempt to run *all* the project's tests, as it doesn't know which tests cover `Foo.php`.

 Currently, `--map-source-class-to-test` supports the only one strategy of mapping source class to test file: by adding `*Test` postfix to a file name.
-If source class is named `Foo`, Infection will try o run `FooTest`.
+If source class is named `Foo`, Infection will try to run `FooTest`.

 Under the hood, it builds a regex for `--filter` option: `--filter='FooTest|BarTest'`.